House Governance and Rules

-- An in-house mediator (most likely the head resident, house coordinator or house community adviser) can help the individuals resolve the conflict.
+- An in-house mediator (the house coordinator, house community adviser, or residence life professional staff) can help the individuals resolve the conflict.

 - If the situation cannot be resolved in-house, the residence life professional staff would be the next appropriate staff person to get involved.

-- If the conflict continues, the residence life professional staff and/or the student may consult with the assistant director of residence life, associate director of residence life or the director of residence life for additional assistance or intervention.
+- If the conflict continues, the residence life professional staff and/or the student may consult with an assistant director of residence life or the director of residence life for additional assistance or intervention.